Module tbot::compositors

 Modules

-Maps updates: calls mapper, and then passes its return value to handler.
+calls handler with that value.mapper, and then passes its return value to handler.